 "Streaming" is the term for watching a broadcast live over the Internet.
-It is becoming more and more common due to the fact you can watch many of your favorite sports or TV shows this way -- meaning you don't need a TV to watch TV any more.
+Live TV streaming is becoming more and more common due to the fact you can watch many of your favorite sports or TV shows this way -- meaning you don't need a TV to watch live TV any more.
 Simply, all you need is to be a subscriber to one of the following streaming services, or sign in to your account with your TV provider on the channel’s mobile app or website, and you should have on-demand access to most, if not all (depending on which one you subscribe to) NFL, NBA, MLB and NHL games right through your desired streaming service.

 - Some of the sports "streamed" on the Internet are actually in breach of copyright.
 It is up to you to make sure you are not breaking the law when watching sports online.